CodingWithDavid/BootstrapDarkMode/README.md

 There are several Blazor concepts that are highlighted in this project.
 1. Using a service to manage state
 2. Handling Click events
-3. Calling Javascipt from C#
+3. Calling Javascript from C#
 4. Calling C# from Javascript
-5. Using Javascirpt to add and remove data attributes
+5. Using Javascript to add and remove data attributes
 6. Handllilng events in C# and in Javascirpt.